 Verifying software should be your first priority whenever you download a new piece of software.
 If you are downloading software by verified individual developers or an organization like Apple or Microsoft, the verification process is handled for you.
-On the other hand, open source software is built around the notion that the software’s source code should be made public and subject to external audits and verification.
+However, you may want to use software built by developers who haven’t joined Apple’s or Microsoft’s developer program, and therefore won’t be able to sign their software in the canonical way.
+We should always be critical before installing “indie” software, but if the project is open source, it’s built around the notion that the software’s source code should be made public and subject to external audits and verification.
 Open source software verification is a straightforward process that should only take a few minutes, but can save you from a headache in the future.

 What will happen to you if you don’t verify your software, you ask?
 Well, sometimes nothing.
 Other times, malicious users can infect your device with malware masquerading as the software you presumed you downloaded.
 You can avoid downloading and infecting your device with duped software by verifying the authenticity of the source.

 It’s advisable to do thorough research into where the software is being downloaded from.
 Nefarious actors have gotten very good at tricking either you (or your device!) that the developer site and download are legitimate when they are not.

 If possible, you should always download your files from the software developer’s site.
 If that isn’t possible, the developer should have links to code repositories like Github or Sourceforge visible to you right from their site.

 Verification is a critical, but intermediary step between download and installation: Never install a piece of software without verifying its legitimacy!

 There are two ways to verify software.
 The first way is by comparing checksums, and the second, more robust way, is using PGP.